 With my husband Ralph Lazar, I packed in my ‘proper job’ and moved to the Seychelles in 1999, where we worked on creative projects.
 Back in London in 2003, an architect friend gave me a chewed-up miniature figurine, who I carefully placed in a wooden box.
 In that moment, life was breathed into that tiny careworn man, he had a home.
 A new world had been created and the Glass Cathedrals concept was born.

-Since then I have been fortunate to have established great relationships with a few small galleries
+Since then I have established great relationships with a few galleries – MLIA in London,

-– Jennie at MLIA in London, Lela at Trouvé in my local hood Fairfax, Giselle at Rare Device in
+Trouvé in my local hood Fairfax, Rare Device in San Francisco and MiXX in Telluride.

-Having done things in my own, seemingly small, heart-led way, I’ve never really
+Having done things in my own, seemingly small way, I’ve never really sought

 it’s that the difference between small and big is only a matter of perspective.